dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

                                           'model_params_grid_search'])
 ```

-Copy of patient DataFrame for modeling and save target variable for later use
+**Copy of hungarian DataFrame for Modeling and Save Target Variable for Later Use
 ```python
 model = hungarian.copy()
 # Save target variable for use with pickle files
 model['num'].to_pickle("hungarian_target_variable.pkl")
 ```

-Create unique set of variables
+**Create Unique Set of Variables**
 ```python
 # Drop columns
 variables_to_drop_for_modeling_one = ['id', 'ekgyr', 'ekgmo', 'ekgday', 'cyr', 'cmo', 'cday', 'lvx3', 'lvx4', 'lvf',